miwermi/kickstarter-analysis/README.md

 # "kickstarter-analysis"
 ---
-#Module 1 Exercise
-An Analysis of Kickstarter Campaigns
+# Module 1 Exercise: An Analysis of Kickstarter Campaigns

 Performing analysis on kickstarter data to uncover trends for hypothetical analysis project for Louise, a playwrite who wants to do a kickstarter campaign to fund her play, "FEVER"